Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: INTRODUCTION

-Furthering this point, we find that current agents rarely exhibit diversified and dynamic personalities within the interactive simulation process.
-This results in a lack of variation in behavioral patterns both among different agents and across different simulation periods of the same agent.
-Therefore, we aim to design a novel agent architecture that enables agents to possess their own diversified and dynamic personalities, that could make agents experience their days as thousands of single and different moments, which is called personality evolution in previous work.\cite{oren_dynamic_1991}
+Furthering this point, current agents rarely exhibit diversified and dynamic personalities within the interactive simulation process.
+This results in a lack of variation in behavioral patterns both among different agents and across different simulation periods of the same Agent.
+Therefore, we aim to design a novel agent architecture that enables agents to possess their own diversified and dynamic personalities, which could make agents experience their days as thousands of single and different moments, which is called personality evolution in previous work\cite{oren_dynamic_1991}.

-To realize agents personality evolution, enabling agents to exhibit differentiated behaviors corresponding to their various personalities and undergo continuous personality evolution based on external information, during the interactive simulation system, we drew inspiration from psychological theories and proposed a novel architecture - Evolving Agents.
-Through simulation and experimental analysis in the sandbox environments, Evolving Agents are capable of simulating believable personality traits and personalized behavioral patterns.
+To realize agents' personality evolution, enabling agents to exhibit differentiated behaviors corresponding to their various personalities and undergo continuous personality evolution based on external information, we drew inspiration from psychological theories\cite{lachman_cognitive_2016,kihlstrom_cognitive_2018,allport_pattern_1961,baars_cognitive_1993}.
+We proposed a novel architecture - Evolving Agents.
+Evolving Agents can simulate believable personality traits and personalized behavioral patterns through simulation and experimental analysis in sandbox environments.
 Moreover, their personalities and behaviors undergo continuous evolution throughout the simulation process.
-Evolving Agents exhibit differentiated behavioral patterns based on their diverse personality, while their behavioral experiences also influence the changes in agent personalities at the same time, forming a feedback loop-like process of behavior-personality development.
-For example, Benjamin, committed to changing his Introverted personality, so he makes efforts to engage in more interpersonal communication.
-His enjoyable social experiences further enhance Benjamin's extroversion, ultimately leading to a more open-minded attitude towards interpersonal interactions.
-Similarly, Isabella actively explores her personal values during the process, and the encouragement she receives from others reinforces her determination to live for herself, consequently enhancing Isabella's self-awareness.
+Evolving Agents exhibit differentiated behavioral patterns based on their diverse personalities.
+At the same time, their behavioral experiences also influence the changes in agent personalities simultaneously, forming a feedback loop-like process of behavior-personality development\cite{brun_engineering_2009}.
+For example, Benjamin is committed to changing his Introverted personality and tries to engage in more interpersonal communication.
+His enjoyable social experiences further enhance Benjamin's extroversion, leading to a more open-minded attitude toward interpersonal interactions.
+Similarly, Isabella actively explores her values during the process, and the encouragement she receives from others reinforces her determination to live for herself, consequently enhancing Isabella's self-awareness.